Skip to content

 whoami /groups

-NOTE: The output confirms the user is part of the "NT AUTHORITY\INTERACTIVE" group, which has FullControl permissions on the regsvc registry key, allowing the exploitation of weak registry key permissions.
+Note: The output confirms the user is part of the "NT AUTHORITY\INTERACTIVE" group, which has FullControl permissions on the regsvc registry key, allowing exploitation of weak registry key permissions.